Neighbor2Inverse: Self-Supervised Denoising for Low-Dose ROI Phase Contrast CT

 Denoising results of Neighbor2Inverse with different exposure times and projection views.

-Interactive version of Figure 6.
-Drag each slider to reveal the denoised image.1800 proj.
+Drag each slider to reveal the denoised image.

 900 proj.